dofuuz/dofuuz.github.io/_posts/2024-03-17-dimidium-terminal-color-scheme.md

 As you saw above, the human vision system does not respond linearly to the RGB value.
 Hue varies even if the same amount of R, G value changed.

 This is where we need a [CAM](https://en.wikipedia.org/wiki/Color_appearance_model).
-If you're interested in the latest CSS standards, you might have heard of [Oklab](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklab) and [Oklch](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklch), which are also CAMs.
+If you're interested in the [latest CSS standards](https://www.w3.org/TR/css-color-4/), you might have heard of [Oklab](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklab) and [Oklch](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/oklch), which are also CAMs.

 ![Color planes](/assets/202403/img1.png){:.centered}
-*Left: Without CAM, Right: With Oklch*
+*Left: Without CAM / Right: With Oklch*

 The lightness of the color plane is uneven with HSV (left).
 But with CAM, it became uniform (right).

 Let's look at the blue again using the [Oklch color picker](https://bottosson.github.io/misc/colorpicker/#0000ff).
 ![Color planes](/assets/202403/pimg2.png){:.centered}
-*Left: Without CAM, Right: With Oklch*
+*Left: Without CAM / Right: With Oklch*

-Compared to the top #0000ff, while the left palette shows a reddish tint, the right palette using Oklch shows a more appropriate blue color.
+Compared to the top <span style="color: #0000ff; background: #000000;">■ #0000ff</span>, while the left palette shows a reddish tint, the right palette using Oklch shows more appropriate blue color.

 ### Again, First Step: Brighten up without changing hue

 By increasing the lightness using Oklch, <span style="color: #487fff; background: #000000;">■(72,127,255)</span>, the reddish tint is gone.
 It finally looks like a bright blue.

-Using a CAM allows us to handle colors in a way that matches human perception.
+Using a CAM allows us to handle colors in a way that human perception works.

-So from now on, I will tweak the basic terminal color scheme using a CAM.
+So from now on, I will tweak the terminal color scheme using a CAM.
 The goal is to maintain the hue while reducing extreme differences in lightness.